JMorris1575/Jeopardy/.docs/development_notes/controller.rst

 do that.
 Based on how the game is played here is a possible order in which to tackle each item:

 #.
 Sequence of events to reveal categories
+    A. When entering into one of the play actions on the Game menu, set self.playMode to PlayMode.StartGame
+    #.
+Left clicking on any element zooms to the first item and sets self.playMode to PlayMode.RevealCategories
+    #.
+After a delay, reveals the title of the first item is revealed
+    #.
+Each subsequent left-click moves to the next category and, after a delay, reveals the title
+    #.
+After the last category is revealed the board zooms back to original size
+    #. self.playMode is set to PlayMode.SelectClue
 #.
 Reveal a requested clue
 #.
 Activate the buttons, if available, and start the group response timer
 #.
 If the group response timer times out, pause for a bit and then reveal the correct response